EnzymeCorp/handbook/index.md

 ##### On-call Period
 * The roughly two weeks spanning Christmas & New Years
-    * 2019: Mon Dec 23rd onward, returning Thur Jan 2nd
-    * 2020: Mon Dec 21st onward, returning Mon Jan 4th
+    * 2022: Mon Dec 19th onward, returning Tues Jan 3rd.
 * During this time employees are encouraged to be home or at a rejuvenating destination
     * Employees will maintain access via Slack, laptop & WiFi in case of work emergency
-    * Key resources in Engineering & Customer Support may work full hours as needed
+    * Key resources in Engineering & Customer Support may work full hours as needed (historically has not been rare)